Time to read: 9 min

 # For each trial (main simulation loop) # sample from the relevant probability distribution functions # check the samples using your trial check function(s) # store the results of each trial check # Run the simulation results check function to compute your simulation results

-Note: There are numerous other simulation frameworks that you can use for Monte Carlo simulation.
+Note that there are numerous other simulation frameworks that you can use for Monte Carlo simulations.
 Some simple simulations benefit from running the results check function inside the main simulation loop, incrementing results variables after each trial.
-The suitability of one framework over the other depends on the nature and complexity of the problem being solved and your personal preference.
+The suitability of one framework over the other depends on personal preference and the nature and complexity of the problem being solved.

-Suppose we are designing a hydraulic piston and cylinder actuator that uses buna-n O-rings to seal around the piston (see schematic below).
+Suppose we’re designing a hydraulic piston and cylinder actuator that uses buna-n O-rings to seal around the piston (see schematic below).